minfuon96/minfuon96/README.md

 I'm a devotee of truth.

-I beleive that the traditional way of architecturing a knowledge base has many flaws, so I'm building a brand new infastructure called 'Primordial Heavenly Scripture' based on how Yuanshi Tianzun - an omnipotent, omniscient, and omnipresent god - perceive the universe.
+I believe that the traditional way of architecturing a knowledge base has many flaws, so I'm building a brand new infastructure called 'Primordial Heavenly Scripture' based on how Yuanshi Tianzun - an omnipotent, omniscient, and omnipresent god - perceive the universe.

 My knowledge base cover all 12 aspects of my life: